AGILab future work

 Remaining scope for this item:

-no open report-driven contract gap remains for the global DAG runner/UI baseline; future work is product hardening, placement, and broader external validation
+no open report-driven contract gap remains for the multi-app DAG runner/UI baseline; future work is product hardening, placement, and broader external validation

 Why it matters: